What do you mean by the Parliamentary Committee? What are the types of committees in the Parliament of India?

 Functions of Department Related Standing Committees

 The newly constituted departmentally related Standing Committee System is a path-breaking endeavour of the Parliamentary surveillance over administration.
-With the emphasis of their functioning to concentrate on long-term plans, policies and the philosophies guiding the working of the Executive, these Committees will be in a very privileged position to provide necessary direction, guidance and inputs for broad policy formulations and in achievement of the long-term national perspective by the Executive.
+With the emphasis of their functioning to concentrate on long-term plans, policies and the philosophies guiding the working of the Executive, these Committees will be in a very privileged position to provide necessary direction, guidance and inputs for broad policy formulations and in the achievement of the long-term national perspective by the Executive.
 With reference to the Ministries/Departments under their purview, the functions of these committees are:

 - Consideration of Demands for Grants.